davidsonfellipe/grunt-workflow/README.md

 grunt-workflow
 ==============
-This is a DEMO for you start your project using Grunt, and currently watching and compiling Sass to CSS, watching/linting JS code and some other amazing things.
+This is a DEMO for you start your project using Grunt, and currently watching and compiling Sass/LESS to CSS, watching/linting JS code and some other amazing things.

 ##Configure grunt